gautamnrao1-arch/PBL-CLASSPRO/readme.md

 * RETURN – Used to come back from the subroutine to the main program.
 * RETLW – Returns from a subroutine and also loads a value into the W register.
 * RETFIE – Used to return from an interrupt routine.

+5.GRAPHICAL USER INTERFACE:

+ Memory Visualization = In our simulator  we can show the memory addresses and their values so the user can see how memory
+               changes during execution.
+Register Visualization = The simulator can display important register values and show how they change when instructions are executed.